edunham/site/drafts/kangaroos.rst

 At the start of the second year that the school was around, a kangaroo named Bill joined.
 Bill could only jump 1 meter when he started, and improved at a rate of 1 meter per year.
-But Aggie could always jump 2 meters further than Bill while she was still in school, because they were both improving at the same rate.
+But Aggie could always jump 2 meters farther than Bill while she was still in school, because they were both improving at the same rate.